The Night Before: The 100th Birthday of Malcolm X

 About the Series

-The Night Before is a new series of online conversations in which we examine ritual occasions through the insights of the humanities.
+The Night Before is a series of online conversations in which we examine ritual occasions through the insights of the humanities.
 As we come together, handcrafted cocktails and mocktails tell their own stories about these unique times of year.
 In one hour, we learn to experience the next day differently.

 Hosted by Stanford alumni, each party is free, and features a guided conversation led by faculty or Humanities Center Fellows.